madetech/handbook/roles/delivery_manager.md

 ### Define, capture and share necessary reporting materials

-We expect our Delivery Managers to work with customers to the define the frequency and type of reporting that will be most valuable to them.
+We expect our Delivery Managers to work with customers and Account Leads to the define the frequency and type of reporting that will be most valuable to them.

+### Facilitate dialogue with Account Lead

+We expect our Delivery Managers to facilitate a regular dialogue with their Account Lead to ensure both parties are abreast of relevant account and delivery activity.

 ### Ensure teams and individuals take responsibility for delivery quality